Lower back disc pain diagnosis, symptoms and treatment options

-Lower back disc pain can be treated in a variety of ways, but your first step should be to visit a physician who will ask you to describe your pain in as much detail as possible.
-He or she may palpate certain areas of the back to confirm that you’re experiencing disc pain in the lumbar region of the spine.
-Below are a few questions that your physician may ask about your disc pain symptoms.
+Lower back disc pain can be treated in a variety of ways, but your first step should be to visit your physician.
+He or she will likely ask you to describe your pain in as much detail as possible.
+Your physician may also examine certain areas of the back to confirm that you’re experiencing disc pain in the lumbar region of the spine.

 - Have you experienced tingling in your lower back?